Transgender inmate on Missouri's death row asks for mercy - NewsBreak

 Transgender inmate on Missouri's death row asks for mercy

-COLUMBIA, Mo. — (AP) — The first openly transgender woman set to be executed in the U.S. is asking Missouri's governor for mercy, citing mental health issues.
+The first openly transgender woman set to be executed in the U.S. is asking Missouri 's governor for mercy, citing mental health issues.

 Lawyers for Amber McLaughlin, now 49, on Monday asked Republican Gov. Mike Parson to spare her.

 McLaughlin was convicted of killing 45-year-old Beverly Guenther on Nov.
 20, 2003.
-Guenther was raped and stabbed to death in St. Louis County.
+Guenther was raped and stabbed to death outside of her workplace in St. Louis County.

 There is no known case of an openly transgender inmate being executed in the U.S. before, according to the anti-execution Death Penalty Information Center.